-Are you looking for an easy chevron blanket?
-If you love ripples then this is the blanket pattern for you!
+Are you looking for an easy chevron ripple blanket?
+If so, you’ll love this ripple ombre blanket design.
+If you enjoy crocheting ripples, then this is the blanket pattern for you!

 This ombre ripple crochet blanket pattern is fast to work up, made in a variety of colors like the one shown or all in one color for a seamless classic look!

 Scroll on down to find the free, easy ripple crochet blanket pattern and get started today!